Chenlei-Hu/Slide_recon/README.md

 ```
 conda activate recon
 ```
+Installation might take couple minutes.
+It is also recommended to check the packages and install needed ones.

 ## Demo
 The concept of diffusion-based recontruction is implemented in '/demo' with example image and code.
+The simulation takes seconds in the demo, while the reconstruction takes around 5 mins for a normal computer.

 ## Reconstruction
 For experimental data of reconstruction with Slide-seq or Slide-tags, the following two files are used to parse the sequencing results and reconstruct bead spatial locations.